congtuyenvip/Oeg-Sdk-Doc-For-Android/docs/source/usage.rst

 .. code-block:: kotlin

+        enum class AuthenticationAction {
+            LOGIN,
+            REGISTER
+        }

         interface AuthenticationCallBack {

             /**
              * Call back when change password finish
-             * @param authenticationResult: if succeed changePasswordResult.data() will return true else error can be obtained by changePasswordResult.error()
+             * @param changePasswordResult: if succeed changePasswordResult.data() will return true else error can be obtained by changePasswordResult.error()
              */
             fun onChangePassResult(changePasswordResult: WorkResult<Boolean>)

             /**
-             * Call back when login with or without sns finish
+             * Call back when login or register finishes *
+             * @param action: indicates whether this is a login or register action
              * @param authenticationResult: if succeed authentication info can be obtained by authenticationResult.data() else error can be obtained by authenticationResult.error()
-             * @param provider: if login without sns then it's null else it's string of provider for ex: "google" or "facebook"
+             * @param provider: if login without SNS then it's null, else it's a string of provider, for example: "google" or "facebook".
+For REGISTER this is always null.
              */
-            fun onLoginResult(authenticationResult: WorkResult<AuthenticationInfo>, provider: String?)

-            /**
-             * Call back when login with or without sns finish
-             * @param authenticationResult: if succeed authentication info can be obtained by authenticationResult.data() else error can be obtained by authenticationResult.error()
-             */
-            fun onRegisterResult(authenticationResult: WorkResult<AuthenticationInfo>)
+            fun onAuthenticationResult(
+                action: AuthenticationAction,
+                authenticationResult: WorkResult<AuthenticationInfo>,
+                provider: String?
+            )
         }

 and WorkResult is: